fedja-kolosek/react-tips-tricks/README.md

 ### [Tutorial](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc)

 * **No Class Needed**
-Plain functions are generally preferable, and eliminating the class related cruft like extends and the constructor in the example above are a nice win.
+Plain functions are generally preferable, and eliminating the class related cruft like extends and the constructor in the example below are a nice win.
 * **No** `this` **Keyword**
 `<a>onClick={this.sayHi.bind(this)}>Say Hi</a>`
 `<a>onClick={sayHi}>Say Hi</a>`